finnsterfran/Haikyuu-anime-quiz-page/README.md

 ### These goals are accomplished via:
 * Player cards in the panel feature an image, name, position and year of each starting line-up player for the teams.
-* A three-choice multiple question quiz for each team.
+* A 10-question quiz for each team.

 # 1. Strategy
 * The target users to this website are fans or would-be fans.